 What Can I Do After Completing a Cybersecurity Bootcamp?

-They often do.
-Cybersecurity bootcamps offer many professional and personal benefits, including opportunities to pursue a lucrative, fast-growing career.
-After graduation, students can either continue their education at the graduate or undergraduate level or enter the workforce as security assessors, testers, or specialists.
+Cybersecurity bootcamps offer many professional benefits, including opportunities to pursue lucrative, in-demand careers.
+After graduation, students can continue their education at the graduate or undergraduate levels or pursue employment as security assessors, testers, or specialists.

 Popular Cybersecurity Careers

-Cybersecurity bootcamps can open doors to exciting technical careers, many of which pay $75,000-$100,000 per year.
-Graduates may work in areas such as security assessment, software development, analysis, and forensics.
-The link below gives more information on careers in the cybersecurity field.
+Cybersecurity bootcamps can open the door to exciting technical careers with annual average salaries of over $70,000 per year.
+Graduates can work in security assessment, software development, analysis, and forensics.

-Vulnerability assessors conduct security audits to identify flaws, weaknesses, and vulnerabilities in companies’ cybersecurity firewalls during system setups.
-After conducting audits, vulnerability assessors prepare and present reports detailing their findings, and they make recommendations for improving operating system security.
+Vulnerability assessors conduct security audits to identify flaws and weaknesses in companies’ cybersecurity firewalls during system setups.
+After conducting audits, vulnerability assessors prepare and present reports detailing their findings.
+They also make recommendations for improving operating system security.

-Sometimes called ethical hackers, penetration testers look for flaws in cybersecurity systems.
-Unlike vulnerability assessors, however, these cybersecurity specialists focus on established systems instead of new ones.
-Bootcamps and certification programs can help professionals gain skills for this job, and bachelor’s degrees can prepare pen testers for higher-level responsibilities.
+These professionals look for flaws in cybersecurity systems.
+Unlike vulnerability assessors, penetration testers focus on established systems instead of new ones.
+Bootcamps and certification programs can help professionals gain skills for this job.
+Bachelor’s degrees can prepare penetration testers for higher-level responsibilities.

 Security specialists help companies protect their data.
-These professionals run regular checks on the security system and keep abreast of needed improvements.
-Since most of these jobs require knowledge of programming languages, they may require a degree.
-But a bootcamp can provide the necessary kickstart for these careers.
+These professionals run regular checks on security systems and remain up-to-date on necessary improvements.
+Since most of these jobs require knowledge of programming languages, employers may require candidates with degrees.

-Incident responder roles vary greatly by experience and organization.
+Incident responder roles vary with experience and employer.
 Typically, however, these professionals identify risks, detect intrusions, and perform forensic activities.
-They may also develop security protocols and policies and train organizational leaders and staff in effective incident response.
-In addition to attending a bootcamp, incident responders may need a graduate education in cybersecurity.
+They may also develop security protocols and train organizational leaders and staff in effective incident response.
+In addition to attending bootcamps, incident responders may need graduate degrees in cybersecurity.

-Security managers often oversee teams of cybersecurity analysts and other technology personnel.
-Their roles require more management than technical skills, and they may spend more time hiring, training, supervising, and coaching employees than addressing potential security concerns.
+Security managers often oversee teams of cybersecurity analysts and other personnel.
+Their roles focus more on management tasks like hiring, training, supervising, and coaching employees.
 This career requires both management skills and technical knowledge.

-Cybersecurity professionals may benefit from any level of higher education in the field.
-Bootcamps offer current skills and knowledge, but degrees still boast distinctive credibility for professionals.
+Cybersecurity professionals can benefit from any level of higher education in the field.
+Bootcamps provide current skills and knowledge, but degrees offer credibility for professionals.
 Formal education can lead to increased salaries, more career opportunities, and new certification options.

 Is studying cybersecurity hard?

-Typically, cybersecurity programs challenge students more than humanities programs.
-Like other STEM fields, cybersecurity requires dedication, discipline, and hard work to master, but nearly any motivated student can learn cybersecurity.
+Like other STEM fields, cybersecurity requires dedication, discipline, and hard work to master.
+However, nearly any motivated student can learn cybersecurity.